 Rope dog toys

-Great for fetch, tug games, and chewing; often flavored; good for teeth and gums; they last a long time.
+Great for fetch, tug games, and chewing.
+Good for teeth and gums, they often last a long time.

 Rawhide chews and bones